chimera-linux/chimera-linux.github.io/_docs/configuration/services.md

 ## Basic usage

 Dinit is controlled with the `dinitctl` command.
-For exmaple to enable or disable a service:
+For example to enable or disable a service:

 ```